TheBill2001/vscode-clazy/README.md

 ## Extension Settings

+The main configuration options:

 - `clazy.executable`: Path to Clazy standalone executable.
 Default is `clazy-standalone`.
-- `clazy.checks`: Comma-separated list of clazy checks.
-Default is `level1`.
+- `clazy.checks`: Array of clazy checks.
+Default are `level0` and `level1`.
 - `clazy.buildPath`: Path to the build folder.
 This folder should be where the compilation database JSON file locates at.
-- `clazy.blacklist`: A list of regular expressions matching files you don't want to lint.
-Default to build folder.
 - `clazy.lintOnSave`: Automatically lint files when they are saved.
 Default is `true`.

 ## Related project